FAIRplus/the-fair-cookbook/content/recipes/afterword/fair-reflections.md

 The software is available under an open source license at [this GitHub repository]().

-### FAIR Training Program and FAIR fellowship: To train and build a FAIR cursus
+### FAIR Training Program and FAIR fellowship: To train and build a FAIR curriculum.

-Finally, the FAIR Cookbook served as basis to shape a FAIR training curriculum known as the [FAIRplus Fellowship program](https://ilias.fraunhofer.de/goto.php?target=crs_15173&client_id=fraunhofer&lang=en).
+Finally, the FAIR Cookbook served as basis to shape a FAIR training curriculum, known as the [FAIRplus Fellowship program](https://ilias.fraunhofer.de/goto.php?target=crs_15173&client_id=fraunhofer&lang=en).
 The syllabus builds on hands-on, practical content developed by the FAIR cookbook team.
 It is available from the [Fraunhofer Institute dedicated site](https://ilias.fraunhofer.de/goto.php?target=crs_15173&client_id=fraunhofer&lang=en)